davidjguru/davidjguru.github.io/_posts/2019-10-30-Random-commands-for-your-daily-life-with-drupal.md

 // Show me a summary of changes in project. git diff --summary

+// Show me just a brief with all the commits in the current branch. git log --pretty=oneline --abbrev-commit

 ```

 ## Block Three: Diagnostic of a Drupal